fluteds/s/README.md

 2. There is no need for the pound symbol - short URLs look clean like this:
    `fluteds.github.io/1` instead of looking like this: `fluteds.github.io/#1`.

-## 💡 How does this work?

-> 1. 404.html handles all requests
-> 2. Small javascript snippet fetches a JSON representation of the GitHub issue
->    via the JSON API, and redirects to the issue title, as a URL.
-> .
-Profit?

 ## 😎 This is so cool!
 How can I use this with my own domain?!